paul64bit/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - paul64bit

 The log of my #100DaysOfCode challenge.
 Started on [July 17, Monday, 2017].

 ## Log

-### R1D1
+### R1D1 - Apr12 - as good of a start day as any
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Made a responsive cardbased design, added some expading funtionality.
+Will need to switch to proper modal, but later.
+Next, need to add menu, some design variations.
+Still next need to take care of server, domains.
+But first need to massage the design into php, and build some storage backend for it.

 ### R1D2